 We offer 360 degrees global startup marketing services, from strategy to implementation, tailored to startups in 'post-seed to round-B stage' with none to small internal marketing teams.
 Our services include CMO services, PR, content marketing, social, lead-gen, ABM, paid media, marcom and a lot more.
 Learn more

 One of the things that early-stage startup leaders repeatedly hear, especially nowadays, is “you have to extend your runway”.
-The “runway” analogy refers to the time before your startup can “take off”.
-In other words – the amount of time that the money raised in the last round lasts without compromising progress.
+The “runway” refers to the time before the startup “takes off”.
+In other words, the amount of time that the money raised lasts without compromising progress.

 Other than another funding round, the proverbial runway can be extended in two ways: 1, make your funds last longer; 2, generate income.

 Hold on, before you continue, follow our LinkedIn page to be the first who knows about the best B2B startup marketing hacks and tips:

 Through our work with countless startup founders and our ongoing relationships with early-stage VCs, accelerators, and entrepreneurship programs, we have learned an interesting fact:

 VCs and programs have some unique and valuable tools to put at the disposal of startup founders.
 In the day-to-day hustle that is startup life, these “force multipliers” are often overlooked or neglected.

 In other words: you may not know it, but your investors can help you in some very creative ways.